JustAHuman-xD/VaultHuntersExtraRules/README.md

   - NORMAL: 0.0x (default) - no change
   - PLENTY: 1.0x - increases the coin quantity by 1
   - EXTREME: 2.0x - increases the coin quantity by 2
+- vaultExtraCompletionExperienceModifier
+  - NONE: 0.0x - no experience for completing the vault
+  - TURTLE: 0.33x - 1/3 of the experience for completing the vault
+  - SLOW: 0.5x - 1/2 of the experience for completing the vault
+  - NORMAL: 1.0x (default) - no change
+  - PLENTY: 2.0x - 2x the experience for completing the vault
+  - EXTREME: 3.0x - 3x the experience for completing the vault
+- vaultExtraBonusExperienceModifier
+  - NONE: 0.0x - no bonus experience from the vault
+  - TURTLE: 0.33x - 1/3 of the bonus experience from the vault
+  - SLOW: 0.5x - 1/2 of the bonus experience from the vault
+  - NORMAL: 1.0x (default) - no change
+  - PLENTY: 2.0x - 2x the bonus experience from the vault
+  - EXTREME: 3.0x - 3x the bonus experience from the vault